felixiinohayes/MPhys-Project-Fortran/supercomputer/README.md

 Libraries:
 - openmpi,lapack, openblas, arpack (and parpack)

+Configuration:
+1. Ensure arpack (and therefore parpack) is installed
+2. Edit Makefile ARPACK_LIB variable to arpack lib path.
+3. I believe these are normally system-dependent but if there are any optmisation flags you think we should use, feel free to add - although numerical precision is of a decent priority for the arnoldi iteration so do NOT put floating point optimisations (e.g -ffast-math)

+Execution:
+1. make
+2. make run

 Expected behaviour:
--

-INSTRUCTIONS:

-1. Ensure arpack is installed
-2. Edit Makefile ARPACK_LIB variable to arpack installation path.
-3. Edit Makefile NUMPROCS variable.
-4. make
-5. make run
+- make : Makefile compiles both 2D.f90 and cube.f90 into executables
+- make run: executes mpirun on both programs.
+- The cube program may finish without runtime errors but have a parpack error which you should see in console (in this case something is obviously wrong but this should NOT happen).